-We pushed all the way in a gruelling title race, soaring back from the dead on numerous occasions to rekindle giddy belief, but the odds were too long, the mountain too steep, the rivals too clinically relentless.
+We pushed all the way in a gruelling title race, soaring back from the dead on numerous occasions to rekindle giddy belief, but the odds were too long, the mountain too steep and the rivals too clinically relentless.

 If Micky Mellon was in charge for 46 league games, rather than 32, the outcome may have been different.
 But here we are, and here we go.
 There’s another fight ahead, and we’re not the kind of people to back down.

 Bad things seem to befall us habitually.
 For decades, perhaps forever, this star-crossed football club from this rough and rugged town has fought bravely to deliver results befitting its imposing stature.
-In that quest, pain, unbearable pain, has greeted us more often than joy.
-But thousands upon thousands of people have fallen in love with this club, this story, this feeling.
+In that quest, pain, unbearable pain, has greeted us more often than joy, but thousands upon thousands of people have fallen in love with this club, this story, and this feeling.

-It’s inside us, and there’s little that can be done.
+It’s inside us, and there’s little that can be done to quell the tide.

 To support Tranmere Rovers is to believe in unseen dreams.
 To invest in this peninsula jewel is to fight against preconception and stereotype.
 To adore such a beautifully flawed concept is to feel true love, requited or not.

 Tranmere is the hard luck neighbour who can’t catch a break.
 Tranmere is the well-meaning friend who never gets rewarded.
 Tranmere is the smiling brother with a broken heart.

 Since Rovers last won a league title, in 1938, America has elected fourteen Presidents, Britain has witnessed a change of monarch, and the world has even gone to war to defeat an unspeakable evil.